aws-lambda-template-generator/ts-graphql-hello-world-sam-cli/README.md

 Playground is available.

 Go to `http://localhost:3000/test/graphql`.
-You may need to change the actual query url within the query tab to `http://localhost:3000/test/graphql/profile`
+You may need to change the actual query url within the query tab to `http://localhost:3000/test/graphql/profile`.

+For troubleshooting for Apollo Server, we have local appllo server which can be run by `yarn local-graphql`.

 3. Deploy the function